Data Science and Transnational Security

 Graduate and undergraduate students in data science, computer science, cognitive science, IEOR, public policy and political science are encouraged to apply.
 Also, those with demonstrated experience or interest in cyber security, crypto-currencies, and anti-money laundering are welcome.
 Participation will be limited to approximately 20 students and projects will be team-based.

-Students can take it for 2 units credit
+Students can take this Collider for 2 units credit:

 Class # 27359

 Academic Units: 2

 Note: If you registered for INDENG 190C and are not eligible or cannot participate in the project, you will be required to drop the course.